-Affidavit of Diligent Search and Inquiry for Default Litigants
+Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

-Home > Florida Form 1.924
+Home > Florida Diligent Search Form 1.924

-Form 1.924: Affidavit of Diligent Search and Inquiry
+Florida Form 1.924: Affidavit of Diligent Search and Inquiry

-This page provides quick access to Florida Form 1.924 for users who need to review the affidavit language, download the PDF, or reference the form as part of a civil matter involving a difficult-to-locate party.
+This page provides quick access to Florida Form 1.924 for users who need to review the affidavit language, download the PDF, or reference the form as part of a civil matter involving a difficult to locate party.

-About Form 1.924
+About Florida Form 1.924

-Form 1.924 is commonly referenced as an Affidavit of Diligent Search and Inquiry in Florida civil matters.
+Florida Form 1.924 is commonly referenced as an Affidavit of Diligent Search and Inquiry in Florida civil matters.
 It is used when a party must document the efforts made to locate an individual whose whereabouts are unknown.

 This page is provided for general informational purposes and to make the form easier to identify and access.
 It is not intended to replace legal advice, filing guidance, or court specific procedural requirements.

-Form 1.924 General Civil Cases
+Florida Form 1.924 General Civil Cases

 • Jurisdiction: Governed by the Florida Rules of Civil Procedure.